ntphuc149/ViAG/README.md

 # ViAG - Vietnamese Answer Generation

 ViAG (Vietnamese Answer Generation) is a project for fine-tuning encoder-decoder models on Vietnamese question-answering tasks.
-This project provides tools for training, evaluating, and deploying models that can generate abstractive answers to questions in Vietnamese.
+This project provides tools for training, evaluating, and deploying models that can generate answers to questions in Vietnamese.

 ## Features